oliviasculley/oliviasculley.github.io/content/posts/free-software.md

 work](/images/posts/software/works-on-my-machine.png), albeit after a non-significant amount of configuration time.
 Its modularity and emphasis on "working beneath the hood" are the main reasons why my computer literacy is where it is now.
-As a result of bootstrapping it from nearly scratch, I've become extremely comfortable with essential system administration tools and learned so much more about how computers actually work than anything I could learn in a class.
+As a result of bootstrapping it from scratch, I've become extremely comfortable with essential system administration tools and learned so much more about how computers actually work than anything I could learn in a class.
 I highly recommend Arch to anyone who doesn't just want a great operating system, but also desires to truly know their computer from the ground up.

 # Firefox